Justintime50/apache-php-docker/README.md

 - `latest` - uses the latest explicitly requested release on the PHP Apache track.
 - `8.0` - uses the latest release on the PHP 8.0 Apache track.
 - `7.4` - uses the latest release on the PHP 7.4 Apache track.
-- `7.3` - uses the latest release on the PHP 7.3 Apache track.
+- `7.3` - uses the latest release on the PHP 7.3 Apache track. - `Deprecated`
-- `7.2` - uses the latest release on the PHP 7.2 Apache track.
+- `7.2` - uses the latest release on the PHP 7.2 Apache track. - `Deprecated`
 - `7.1` - uses the latest release on the PHP 7.1 Apache track. - `Deprecated`
 - `7.0` - uses the latest release on the PHP 7.0 Apache track. - `Deprecated`
 - `dev` - the testing branch for this image.
 Do not use this tag in production.